fgavilondo/learn-rust-webapp/README.md

       // ...
     }

-Alternatively, you can provide your own custom implementation of the Serialize trait:
+Alternatively, you can provide your own custom implementation of the 'Serialize' trait:

     impl Serialize for MyStruct {
         fn serialize<S>(&self, serializer: S) -> Result<<S as Serializer>::Ok, <S as Serializer>::Error> where